Microtis alba

-Microtis alba, commonly known as the white mignonette orchid or slender onion-orchid, is a species of orchid endemic to the south-west of Western Australia.
+Microtis alba, commonly known as white mignonette orchid or slender onion-orchid, is a species of orchid endemic to the south-west of Western Australia.
 It has a single hollow, onion-like leaf and up to sixty small, green and white flowers with a strong musky fragrance.
 It is much more common after a fire the previous summer than in unburned country.

 Description

 Microtis alba is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, smooth, tubular leaf 100-500 mm long and 7-10 mm wide.
 Between ten and sixty green and white flowers are arranged along a flowering stem 200-800 mm tall.
 The flowers have a strong musky fragrance, lean downwards and are 5-8 mm long and 3-4 mm wide.
 The dorsal sepal is 4-5 mm long, about 2 mm wide and forms a hood over the column.
 The lateral sepals are 3-4 mm long, about 1 mm wide with their tips rolled under.
 The petals are 3-4 mm long, about 1 mm wide and often curved.
 The labellum is oblong to wedge-shaped, 4-7 mm long, 1-2 mm wide with wrinkled edges and a notched tip.
 Flowering occurs from October to January but much more prolifically after fire the previous summer.